 The financial statements of the Medical Center have been prepared on the accrual basis of accounting using the economic resources measurement focus.
-Revenues, expenses, gains, losses, assets, liabilities and deferred inflows and outflows of resources from exchange and exchange-like transactions are recognized when the exchange transaction takes place, while those from government-mandated nonexchange transactions are recognized when all applicable eligibility requirements are met.
+Revenues, expenses, gains, losses, assets, liabilities, and deferred inflows and outflows of resources from exchange and exchange-like transactions are recognized when the exchange transaction takes place, while those from government-mandated nonexchange transactions are recognized when all applicable eligibility requirements are met.
 Operating revenues and expenses include exchange transactions and program-specific, government-mandated nonexchange transactions.
-Government-mandated nonexchange transactions for compared transactions and interest on capital assets-related debt are included in nonoperating revenues and expenses.
+Government-mandated nonexchange transactions that are not program specific, investment income, and interest on capital assets-related debt are included in nonoperating revenues and expenses.
 The Medical Center first applies restricted net position when an expense or outlay is incurred for purposes for which both restricted and unrestricted net position are available.